 It should be understood that one of the benefits of the floor support products is the adjustable bolts, which allows for minor and/or incremental adjustments over a period of time, which minimizes stress to the structure.
-Existing residential structures may be covered under the latest FBC Residential R301.3 and/or IRC.
+Existing residential structures may be covered under the latest FBC Residential R301.3.